tahabykl/EduSecure/README.md

 If you'd like to contribute to the project, feel free to submit a pull request.
 Please make sure your code follows the existing style and is well-documented.

+### TODO:

+- HTTP traffic analysis to detect requests to malicious domains (according to USOM and similar authorities).
+- Vault tab to show the last *n* websites on which EduSecure is used to generate a password.
+- Links to blogposts on edusecure.net.

 ### License

 This project is licensed under the GPL-3.0 License.
 See the LICENSE file for details.